The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 "Please make sure the title isn't too long, avoid using jargon that's too technical for general audiences, and try not to use passive voice if possible."

-Three problems with this: "too long" is undefined, "too technical" is subjective, and "if possible" signals the constraint is optional.
+Three problems: "too long" is undefined, "too technical" is subjective, and "if possible" signals the constraint is optional.

 Explicit constraint list: